msprev/panzer/README.rst

 Arguments passed to panzer directly on the command line trump any style settings, and cannot be overridden by any metadata setting.
 Filters specified on the command line (via ``--filter`` and ``--lua-filter``) are run first, and cannot be removed.
-All lua filters are run before json filters. pandoc options set via panzer’s command line invocation override any set via ``commandline``.
+All lua filters are run after json filters. pandoc options set via panzer’s command line invocation override any set via ``commandline``.

 Multiple input files are joined according to pandoc’s rules.
 Metadata